Graham Reid

 Graduate Students

 Students applying for graduate school and wanting to join my lab should be interested in either of my two research programs: Pediatric Sleep or Access and Use of Health & Mental Services.
 Students should indicate which of the two research programs they are interested in their application.
-However, sometimes students accepted into to work with me do not decide until after they start the clinical program.
+However, sometimes students accepted in to to work with me do not decide until after they start the clinical program.

-For 2023-24 Academic year: Please note that I will be accepting applications for new graduate students but only those who are interested in conducting research in the area of pediatric sleep for the 2023 -24 academic year.
+For 2024-25 Academic year: Please note that I will be accepting applications for new graduate students but only those who are interested in conducting research in the area of pediatric sleep for the 2024-25 academic year.
 This is based on the new studies to be launched over the next couple of years.

 Students may also be interested in the looking at the Centre for Studies in Family Medicine website that describes the work of the core researchers in the Department of Family Medicine.
 Students conducting research related to primary care may apply to TUTOR – PHC – our CIHR funding training program in primary care research.